color-js/color.js/docs/color-difference.md

 Instead of handling the remaining perceptual non-uniformities of Lab in the color difference equation, another option is to use a better color model and perform a simpler color difference calculation in that space.

 Examples include DeltaEJz (which uses JzCzhz) and deltaEITP (which uses ICtCp).
-An additional benefit of these two color difference formulae is that, unlike Lab which is mostly tested with medium to low chroma, reflective surface colors, JzCzhz and ICtCp are designed to be used with lght-emitting devices (screens), high chroma colors often found in Wide Gamut content, and a much larger range of luminances as found in High Dynamic Range content.
+An additional benefit of these two color difference formulae is that, unlike Lab which is mostly tested with medium to low chroma, reflective surface colors, JzCzhz and ICtCp are designed to be used with light-emitting devices (screens), high chroma colors often found in Wide Gamut content, and a much larger range of luminances as found in High Dynamic Range content.

 Color.js supports all the DeltaE algorithms mentioned above except DeltaE 94.
 Each DeltaE algorithm comes with its own method (e.g. `color1.deltaECMC(color2)`), as well as a parameterized syntax (e.g. `color1.deltaE(color2, "CMC")`) which falls back to DeltaE 76 when the requested algorithm is not available, or the second argument is missing.